Bikramjeetsingh02/Analytics_Dashboard/README.md

 Deployment: The final step is to deploy the dashboard and API to a server.
 Platforms like AWS or Heroku can be used to deploy the dashboard and API.

+------ Django -------
+To integrate Django according to your database schema, you'll need to follow these steps:

+Define the database schema: Define your database schema by creating a data model using Django's model system.
+A model is a Python class that represents a database table, and each attribute of the class represents a field in the table.

+> Create a Django app: Create a new Django app by running the following command in your terminal: python manage.py startapp myappname.
+Replace myappname with the name of your app.

+> Define the model: In the models.py file of your app, define the model by creating a new class that inherits from the django.db.models.Model class.
+Define the fields of your model by creating attributes for each field.

+> Create a migration: After defining the model, you need to create a migration to apply the changes to the database.
+Run the following command in your terminal: python manage.py makemigrations.
+This command will create a migration file in the migrations directory of your app.

+> Apply the migration: Apply the migration to the database by running the following command in your terminal: python manage.py migrate.
+This command will create the database table based on your model.

+> Register the model: To access the model in the Django admin interface, you need to register it.
+In the admin.py file of your app, import the model and register it using the admin.site.register() method.

+> Use the model: You can use the model in your views to retrieve data from the database, create new records, or update existing ones.
+Use Django's QuerySet API to interact with the database.

+That's it!
+By following these steps, you can integrate Django according to your database schema and start building your application.
+Remember to run python manage.py runserver to start the development server and test your app.